Ugochukwuodinaka/Shark-Attacks-Analysis/README.md

 - __Fisheries Management:__ There should be an implementation of sustainable fishing practices to maintain healthy shark populations and also, a collaboration with fishing communities to reduce incidental catches.
 - __Community Engagement:__ There should be a collaboration fostered among stakeholders for comprehensive strategies, a promotion of citizen science initiatives and beach clean-ups for community involvement

-## Thnak You For Following Through!
+## Thank You For Following Through!